-In November of 2005, Carolyn joined the Extended Care staff at Goshen Friends.
+In November 2005, Carolyn joined the Extended Care staff at Goshen Friends.
 She still is a regular in Extended Care, except on Tuesday and Thursday mornings when she assists Tr.
-Laurajean in the Mommy & Me program.
+Alice in the By My Side program.

 Tr.
 Carolyn enjoys exercising, gardening, going to the beach, and spending time with her family.
 She is fluent in Greek and enjoys traditional Greek cooking.
 Her hummus is a work of perfection and many staff members have tried to extract her recipe for Avgolemono to no avail!